Janjre/basic-drone-control-minecraft/README.md

 The Input controllers take numerous binary inputs and turn them into a number 0-15.
 The inputs are then read and decoded by the drone.lua scripts, which then outputs what amount of resistance should be sent to the propellers.
+You can make the drone harder to pilot but quicker by decreasing the gyroscopes speed.

 ## Loading the schematic
 Download the schematic.
 You can load it with a schematicanon or other mods.